ojitha/ojitha.github.io/_posts/2026-05-15-MTP-on-OJAI.md

 excerpt: 'Multi-Token Prediction (MTP) speculative decoding on the OJAI machine — a Minisforum AI X1 Pro driven by the AMD Ryzen AI 9 HX 470, Radeon 890M iGPU (gfx1150), and XDNA 2 NPU.
 The guide walks the math of speculative acceptance, the verified llama-server command, the BIOS 1.01 and TTM allocator preconditions, and shows where Lemonade and FastFlowLM each sit in the stack.'
 ---

-Multi-Token Prediction (MTP) speculative decoding on the OJAI[^ojitha-rocm] machine — a Minisforum AI X1 Pro driven by the AMD Ryzen AI 9 HX 470, Radeon 890M iGPU (`gfx1150`), and XDNA 2 NPU.
-The guide walks the math of speculative acceptance, the verified `llama-server` command, the BIOS 1.01 and TTM allocator preconditions, and shows where Lemonade🍋 and FastFlowLM each sit in the stack.

 <!--more-->